labyrinthinesecurity/silhouette/README.md

 ## how to overcome current limitations?

 For now, unsupported permissions must be added manually to any role definition proposed by Silhouette.

+## What about the data plane?

+Resources logs, aka data plane actions, are not captured by Azure Activity.
+But there is a more important reason why data plane actions are not managed by Silhouette: it is because ranking such actions requires a deep understanding of the business value and the business requirements attached to the data.
+This value is highly customer dependent.

+A traditional approach for dealing with data value is to reason in terms of availability, integrity, confidentiality and auditability.
+Silhouette is not able to understand these notions at the moment, so it is not able to rank data plane actions or to automate custom roles for the data plane.

 # Process